Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Just because you can, doesn’t mean you should and just because it’s comfortable, doesn’t meant it’s good.
 - We’re born with capabilities, and have to transform those capabilities into actual abilities.
 - Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning.
 - No. You’ve got it wrong Steve.
-Everything you didn’t circle just became your ‘avoid at all cost list’.
+Everything you didn't circle just became your ‘avoid at all cost list’.
 No matter what, these things get no attention from you until you’ve succeeded with your top 5. - **Warren Buffet**
 - We don't rise to the level of our expectations, we fall to the level of our training.
 - The best exercise for gaining strength is not missing workouts. - **James Clear**
 - Not everyone who works hard is rewarded, however all those who succeed have worked hard! - **Hajime no Ippo**